xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

 Preparation
 -----------
-[1] [This is a link to git documentation that describes working with forks.](https://help.github.com/articles/fork-a-repo/ "fork-a-repo") BridgePoint development requires developers to have a working knowlegde of git and git forks.
+1) [This is a link to git documentation that describes working with forks.](https://help.github.com/articles/fork-a-repo/ "fork-a-repo") BridgePoint development requires developers to have a working knowlegde of git and git forks.
 Throughout this document we will refer to the repositories using the formula: ```https://github.com/"username"/"repository".git``` where "username" is your personal Github user name.
 (For example: ```https://github.com/keithbrown/bridgepoint.git```)

-[2] This document may be used in Linux or Windows, but it's examples use Linux.
+2) This document may be used in Linux or Windows, but its examples use Linux.
 In Windows, cygwin is used to ease setup.
 Throughout this document we use "~" in the example path names.
 If you are building on Windows replace "~" with  "c:" (or "/cygdrive/c" when using the cygwin shell).
 Additionally, for Windows, when the instructions read Launcher.sh, replace with Launcher.bat.

-[3] This document uses ```~/git``` as the root folder for git repostiories, and it uses ```~/workspace``` as the development workspace.
+3) This document uses ```~/git``` as the root folder for git repostiories, and it uses ```~/workspace``` as the development workspace.
 You can substitute any folder you desire, but you must be consistent.

-[4] If you have any problems or questions, post to the [xtuml.org forums] (https://xtuml.org/community/forum/xtuml-forum/) for help.
+4) If you have any problems or questions, post to the [xtuml.org forums] (https://xtuml.org/community/forum/xtuml-forum/) for help.

 Instructions